jmcdo29/zeldaPlay/README.md

 # zeldaPlay

+---

+For current user test cases and future developments you can check out the [Trello Board here](https://trello.com/b/LDBn0ygB).

+---

 >A web application in progress for a home-brew D20 character tracker.
 Built in Angular 2+ and Node.js and hosted on Heroku in separate instances
 >
 >In the end, this application will be able to help track your character, make basic dice rolls for you, and allow you to digitally save multiple characters for ease of access.